-Window Glass,

-Patent Medicines,

-EARNESTLY invite the merchants of Virginia North-Carolina and Tennessee, to examine their ex-Fancy Articles,

-Tobacco, Brandies, Gins, &c.
+WHOLESALE DRUGGISTS, RNESTLY invite the merchants of Virginia North-Carolina and Tennessee, to examine their extensive stock of Brushes of all kinds, Dye Stuffs, Tobacco, Patent Medicines.
+Pure Medical Wines.
+Brandies, Gins, &c.
 Having facilities unsurpassed by any house in the trade, they feel authorized in saying they can, and will sell all goods in their line of business, at such low prices as cannot fail to give entire satisfaction.
-Orders will be promptly ranted as represented by them.
-N. F. RIVES & CO., Wholesale Druggists, DR. N. F. RIVES, Petersburg, Va.
+Orders will be promptly attended to.
+All goods sent from their establishment, war ranted as represented by them.
+N. F. RIVES & CO., Wholesale Druggists, DR. N. F. RIVES.
+Petersburg, Va.
 WALTER B. JORDAN, JOSEPH CARR.
-FURNITURE!
+6. The powers not delegated to the Confederate States by the constitution, nor prohibited by it to the States are reserved to the States, respectively, or to FURNITURE!
 FURNITURE!!
-LFRED OVERTURE, having removed to the A large, new and extensive building on Sycamore street, nearly opposite Donnans & Johnson, has purchased the most superior and extensive stock of Furniture ever exhibsted in the city, to which he invites the attention of housekeepers and others in want of superior articles in his line pledging entire satisfaction in quality and price.
-His stock composed of Sofas, Divans, Parlor chairs, Mahogany wandrobes, and Book cases, Marble top Bureaus, Centre Tables, Spring and other Bedsteads, Sociables, &c.
-He will also make to order any article in his line, as he has some of the best workmen in the city in his employ. solicits a call from his friends and the public.
-He will pay particular attention to the Undertaking Department, for which purpose he will keep a good assort-ment of Burial Cases of every description.
-He will have in attendance on funeral occasions a careful driver and Petersburg, Va., April 9, 1860. and North-Carolina.
-They are or the latest style and superior workmanship.
+LFRED OVERTURE, having removed to the A large, new and extensive building on Sycamore street, nearly opposite Donnans & Johnson, has purchased the 1.
+The ratification of the Conventions of five States most superior and extensive stock of Furniture ever exhibshall be sufficient for the establishment of this constiited in the city, to which he invites the attention of housekeepers and others in want of superior articles in his lines edging entire satisfaction in quality and price.
+His stock 2.
+When five States shall have ratified this consticomposed of Sofas, Divans, Parlor chairs, Mahogany tution, in the manner before specified, the Congress wandrobes, and Book cases, Marble top Bureaus, Centre Tables, Spring and other Bedsteads, Sociables, &c.
+Ha will also make to order any article in his line, as he has under provisional constitution shall prescribe the time for holding the election of President and Vice Presisome of the best workmen in the city in his employ.
+He dent; and for the meeting of the Electoral College; solicits a call from his friends and the public and for counting the votes and inaugurating the Presi-He will pay particular attention to the Undertaking Department, for which purpose he will keep a good assortment of Burial Cases of every description.
+He will have in attendance on funeral occasions a careful driver and dent.
+They shall also prescribe the time for holding the first election of members of Congress under this constitution, and the time for assembling the same.
+Until the assembling of such Congress, the Congress Petersburg, Va., April 9, 1860. under the provisional constitution shall continue to WEEKLY ARRIVALS OF CARRIAGES, Rockaexercise the legislative powers granted them, not ex-WAYS and BUGGIES, made expressly for Virginia tending beyond the time limited by the constitution and North-Carolina.
+They are of the latest style and superior workmanship.
 Also, SADDLES and HARNESS of the best materials, and of my own manufacture.
 Call and see my stock before purchasing elsewhere.
-A. C. HARRISON, No. 123 Sycamore street, Petersburg, Va.
+A. C. HARRISON No. 123 Sycamore street, Petersburg, Va.
 REMOVAL.